qqquan/carnd_t1p3_BehavioralCloning/README.md

 ## 2. Training Strategy
 1. The base dataset used is from Udacity, so the test result can be easily communicated among the community.
-2. Try established steering training models, such as Nvida model and comma.ai model.
+2. Try established steering training models, such as Nvidia model and comma.ai model.
 The preliminary result is that car only drive straight for a short time, then start weaving.
 The hypothesis is that the dataset is not big enough for those two complex models.
 So we can either add more training data, or reduce the model complexity.
 3. Based on evaluation of the simulation conditions, there are relatively few features, such as clear lane mark or road edge.
 The graphic is relatively simple pattern, so a simple Machine Learning network should be able to handle.
 4. Starting from the basic one CNN network, the performance is not good.
 Additional layer is added until that the performance shows the model can handle both straight lane and curve.
 In the end, two layers of CNN is deemed to be sufficient to recognize road side edges and lane marks.
 5. Tune hyper-parameters of the chosen model.